intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ```

 # Build A Customized Analytics Zoo Docker Image (optional)
-A set of pre-build Analytics Zoo docker images have been provided on the Docker Hub (https://hub.docker.com/r/intelanalytics/analytics-zoo/tags?page=1&ordering=last_updated).
+A set of pre-build Analytics Zoo docker images have been provided on the [Docker Hub](!https://hub.docker.com/r/intelanalytics/analytics-zoo/tags?page=1&ordering=last_updated).
 Users can retrieve these docker images by  “docker pull” command and specify a tag for which docker image to download.
 For example:
 ```
 sudo docker pull intelanalytics/analytics-zoo:0.7.0-bigdl_0.10.0-spark_2.4.3 sudo docker pull intelanalytics/analytics-zoo:latest